Young people OK with lying, cheating and stealing - survey

 AAP reports the survey also found younger people (18-21) had a more "casual" outlook on what is considered stealing compared to their older peers.

-Next story in National: TV ad volumes to be lowered
+Next story in New Zealand: TV ad volumes to be lowered

 Copyright © 2012, Radio New Zealand